 William Osler Health Centre

 NOC Code: 6541 - **Wage data rounded down to the nearest dollar.
 Local (or regional) income may vary.
-Last updated on Dec.
-15, 2019.
+Last updated in May, 2021.

 Are you interested in helping keep peace in society?
 If you’re keen on maintaining order and enforcing regulations at public events and within establishments, then the Law & Security Officer program is what you need to kick start your new career.